 We believe our reputation in the financial services markets and the recognition of the Macquarie brand by our customers are important contributors to our business.
-Many companies in MGL Group and many of the funds managed by entities owned, in whole or in part, by MBL and MGL use the Macquarie name.
-We do not control those entities that are not in MBL Group, but their actions may reflect directly on our reputation.
+Many companies in MGL Group and many of the funds managed by entities owned, in whole or in part, by MGL use the Macquarie name.

-Our business may be adversely affected by negative publicity or poor financial performance in relation to any of the entities using the Macquarie name, including any Macquarie-managed fund or funds that Macquarie has promoted or is associated with, as investors and lenders may associate such entities and funds with the name, brand and reputation of MBL Group and MGL Group and other Macquarie-managed funds.
+Our business may be adversely affected by negative publicity or poor financial performance in relation to any of the entities using the Macquarie name, including any Macquarie-managed fund or funds that Macquarie has promoted or is associated with, as investors and lenders may associate such entities and funds with the name, brand and reputation of MGL Group and other Macquarie-managed funds.
 If funds that use the Macquarie name or are otherwise associated with Macquarie-managed infrastructure assets, such as roads, airports, utilities and water distribution facilities that people view as community assets, are perceived to be managed inappropriately, those managing entities could be subject to criticism and negative publicity, harming our reputation and the reputation of other entities that use the Macquarie name.